Installing Apache Maven on Windows & Mac

 Javac Result

-After configuring the Java on your windows machine now we need to install Maven on our machine.
-To Install Maven on your machine follow the below steps.
+After configuring the Java on your Windows machine, you now need to install Maven on our machine.
+To install Maven on your machine, follow the steps below.

-There are different versions of Apache maven available on the official website.
-But before using those you have to remember that different apache maven version requires a minimum JDK version to be installed on that machine.
+Different versions of Apache Maven are available on the official website.
+But before using those, you have to remember that different Apache Maven version requires a minimum JDK version to be installed on that machine.

 Maven Download